 Deer have regional tastes and what works for one gardener may not work for another.
 Deer resistant garden plans should complement the existing landscape and enhance the area.
 The last thing you want is for your garden to look like a green Fort Knox.
 Creating a deer resistant garden should mesh together defense with beauty.

-Overall, there are some guidelines for plants to choose.
+Overall, there are some guidelines for the plants you choose.

-Shrubs or bushes which might be appropriate could start with:
+Shrubs or bushes that might be appropriate could start with:

-Snapdragons, cosmos and marigolds are lovely annual plants that are safe to add to the deer proof garden.
+Snapdragons, cosmos, and marigolds are lovely annual plants that are safe to add to the deer-proof garden.
 Bulbs are another matter.
 Deer love the tender new green foliage.
-If you want to get to flower stage, try:
+If you want to get to the flowering stage, try:

-These plants aren’t necessary fool proof, but if you surround them with a spiny hedge or deeply scented herbs, their chance of survival with those pesky four footed ruminants will escalate.
+These plants aren’t necessarily foolproof, but if you surround them with a spiny hedge or deeply scented herbs, their chance of survival with those pesky, four legged ruminants will escalate.